MooersLab/configorg/README.md

 Emacs is almost an operating system.
 You can replicate your Emacs configuration on Windows, Mac, Linux, and BSD to maintain a uniform working environment regardless of the underlying operating system.

+## Emacs 29.0.5

+I use the pre-release version of Emacs for Macs avaialble from [here]().
+It has the keyword `--init-directory` that enables easy switching between start-up profiles.